TheWolverine - The 2020-21 College Basketball Season Will Tip Off On Wednesday, Nov. 25

 According to Norlander, college basketball teams will be allowed to begin practicing on Oct.
 14. Preseason scrimmages and exhibition games have also been eliminated for this upcoming season, with the majority of collegiate programs oftentimes playing at least one of the latter, and sometimes even a "secret scrimmage" against another team (with no fans or media in attendance).

-The later start date has trimmed off four regular-season games, with the new maximum number of contests teams will be allowed to play sitting at 27.
+The later start date has trimmed off four regular-season games as a result, with the new maximum number of contests teams will be allowed to play sitting at 27.

-With postponements and cancellations likely inevitable this upcoming year, FOX college basketball reporter Andy Katz has reported that the minimum number of games teams will need to qualify for the NCAA Tournament is 13, while at least four non-conference games have been recommended.
+With postponements and cancellations likely inevitable during this upcoming year, FOX college basketball reporter Andy Katz has reported that the minimum number of games teams will need to qualify for the NCAA Tournament will be 13, while at least four non-conference games have been recommended.

-Location details and the potential presence of fans have not been released yet.
+Location details and the potential presence of fans have not yet been released.

 Michigan was originally slated to travel to Oregon on Nov.
-14, and to London on Dec.
-6 to take on Kentucky, but those two showdowns have already been canceled.
+14 and to London on Dec.
+6 to take on Kentucky, but those two premier non-conference showdowns have already been canceled.

 The official Maize Rage Twitter account put out the following tweet below upon hearing of the season's new start date: